123Yusha/tatodo/README.md

 # Tatodo

 Tatodo is a community events app designed to connect local businesses, event organizers, and residents.
-It provides a free platform for businesses to advertise their events while giving locals a centralized place to discover and engage with events in their area.
+It provides a free platform for businesses to advertise their events while giving locals a centralized place to discover and engage with events in their area!

 ## Features